-- Formal Grievance Process means a method of formal resolution designated by the University to address conduct that falls within this Policy and which complies with Federal and State laws. - Grievance process pool or Pool includes any investigators, hearing panel members, appeal officers, and advisors who may perform any or all of these roles. - Investigator means the person or persons charged by the University with gathering facts about an alleged violation of this Policy, assessing relevance and credibility, synthesizing the evidence, and compiling this information into an investigation report and file. - Mandatory Reporter means an employee of the University who is obligated by this Policy to share knowledge, notice, and/or reports of harassment, discrimination, and/or retaliation with the Title IX Coordinator. - Notice means when a Mandatory Reporter has been made aware of alleged conduct that falls within this Policy. - Party means a complainant or respondent. - Peer retaliation means retaliation by a student against another student. - Pregnancy or related conditions means (1) pregnancy, childbirth, termination of pregnancy, or lactation; (2) medical conditions related to pregnancy, childbirth, termination of pregnancy, or lactation; or (3) recovery from pregnancy, childbirth, termination of pregnancy, lactation, or related medical conditions. - Reasonable accommodation means to provide appropriate and reasonable accommodations for qualified students to promote student learning and academic success. - Relevant means related to the allegations of discrimination, harassment and/or retaliation under investigation as part of the grievance procedures outlined in this Policy.
+- Formal Grievance Process means a method of formal resolution designated by the University to address conduct that falls within this Policy and which complies with Federal and State laws. - Grievance process pool or Pool includes any investigators, Hearing panel member, appeal officers, and advisors who may perform any or all of these roles. - Investigator means the person or persons charged by the University with gathering facts about an alleged violation of this Policy, assessing relevance and credibility, synthesizing the evidence, and compiling this information into an investigation report and file. - Mandatory Reporter means an employee of the University who is obligated by this Policy to share knowledge, notice, and/or reports of harassment, discrimination, and/or retaliation with the Title IX Coordinator. - Notice means when a Mandatory Reporter has been made aware of alleged conduct that falls within this Policy. - Official with Authority (OWA) means an employee of LR explicitly vested with the responsibility to accept notices of and implement corrective measures for sexual harassment, discrimination, and/or retaliation on behalf of LR. - Party means a complainant or respondent. - Pregnancy or related conditions means (1) pregnancy, childbirth, termination of pregnancy, or lactation; (2) medical conditions related to pregnancy, childbirth, termination of pregnancy, or lactation; or (3) recovery from pregnancy, childbirth, termination of pregnancy, lactation, or related medical conditions. - Reasonable accommodation means to provide appropriate and reasonable accommodations for qualified students to promote student learning and academic success. - Relevant means related to the allegations of discrimination, harassment and/or retaliation under investigation as part of the grievance procedures outlined in this Policy.
 Questions are relevant when they seek evidence that may aid in showing whether the alleged Policy violation occurred, and evidence is relevant when it may aid a decisionmaker in determining whether the alleged Policy violation occurred. - Remedies means measures provided, as appropriate, to a complainant or any other person LR identifies as having had equal access to LR's education program or activity or employment limited or denied by discrimination, including sex discrimination.
-These measures are provided to restore or preserve that person's access to LR's education program or activity or employment after LR determines that discrimination, including sex discrimination, occurred. - Respondent means a person who is alleged to have violated this Policy. - Resolution means the result of an informal or Formal Grievance Process. - Sex discrimination includes discrimination on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity. - Sex-based harassment is a form of sex discrimination and means sexual harassment and other harassment on the basis of sex, and includes sexual assault, stalking, dating violence, and domestic violence. - Student means any individual who has accepted an offer of admission or who is registered or enrolled for credit or non-credit-bearing coursework.
+These measures are provided to restore or preserve that person's access to LR's education program or activity or employment after LR determines that discrimination, including sex discrimination, occurred. - Respondent means a person who is alleged to have violated this Policy. - Resolution means the result of an informal or Formal Grievance Process. - Sex discrimination includes discrimination on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity. - Sex-based harassment is a form of sex discrimination and means sexual harassment and other harassment on the basis of sex, and includes sexual assault, stalking, dating violence, and domestic violence.

-- Supportive measure means individualized measures offered as appropriate, as reasonably available, without unreasonably burdening a complainant or respondent, not for punitive or disciplinary reasons, and without fee or charge to the complainant or respondent to: (1) restore or preserve the party's access to LR's education program, activity, or employment, including measures that are designed to protect the safety of the parties or LR's educational and employment environment; or (2) provide support during LR's grievance procedures outlined below, or during the informal resolution process. - Title IX refers to the Title IX Education Amendments of 1972. - Title IX Team refers to the Title IX Coordinator and any member of the Grievance process pool.
+- Student means any individual who has accepted an offer of admission or who is registered or enrolled for credit or non-credit-bearing coursework. - Supportive measure means individualized measures offered as appropriate, as reasonably available, without unreasonably burdening a complainant or respondent, not for punitive or disciplinary reasons, and without fee or charge to the complainant or respondent to: (1) restore or preserve the party's access to LR's education program, activity, or employment, including measures that are designed to protect the safety of the parties or LR's educational and employment environment; or (2) provide support during LR's grievance procedures outlined below, or during the informal resolution process. - Title IX refers to the Title IX Education Amendments of 1972. - Title IX Team refers to the Title IX Coordinator and any member of the Grievance process pool.